NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Super Heronian Triangles

+**Date:** October 26, 2018

+**Speaker:** Jeff Rushall

+**Abstract:** A Heronian triangle is a planar triangle whose side lengths AND area are all integers.
+For example, every integral Pythagorean right triangle is Heronian.
+Are there others?
+Yes - lots.
+A Super Heronian triangle is a Heronian triangle whose side lengths are CONSECUTIVE integers.
+One example is a 13-14-15 triangle (I'll let you figure out the area).
+How many Super Heronian triangles exist?
+Are there higher-dimensional analogues?
+Come to FAMUS and see...

+This week's guest is also Bahattin Yildiz. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS18-10-26.pdf)]

 ### Mitsy Markov: The Tale of a Delirious Math Grad Student

 **Date:** October 19, 2018